 Symptoms of Scheuermann’s Disease

-- Erythema of the skin when the prominence of spinal column rubs with the back of the chair.
+- Erythema (rash/irritation) of the skin when the prominence of spinal column rubs with the back of the chair.

-- The flexibility of the vertebral column is reduced
+- Reduced flexibility of the vertebral column

-- Balance is disturbed.
+- Balance issues

-Nonsurgical Treatment Options for Scheuermann’s Disease
+Non-Operative Treatment Options for Scheuermann’s Disease

-Treatment of this condition depends upon the nature and severity of the disease.
+The treatment for this condition depends upon the nature and severity of the disease.
 The factors determining the prognosis of the disease are:

-- Amount of flexibility in the affected region of the vertebral column.
+- Amount of flexibility in the affected region of the vertebral column

-- Whether the patient is concerned about the appearance?
+- Whether the patient is concerned about the appearance.

 - What are the preferences of the patient?

-The vertebral column of human beings has three normal anatomical curvature which aid in the functions of the spinal column.
-But if the curvature of the vertebral column exceeds 45-degree, it is an abnormal entity.
-If the abnormal curvature is allowed to continue, it results in chronic pain and disfigurement with the passage of time.
+The vertebral column of human beings has three normal anatomical curvatures which aid in the functions of the spinal column.
+If at any point the curvature of the vertebral column exceeds 45 degrees, it is considered to be an abnormal formation.